brijr/brijr/README.md

 - 👋 Hi, I’m @brijr
 - 👀 I’m interested in web design/dev, photography, design, architecture, and interior design!
-- 🌱 I’m currently learning html, css, and java.
+- 🌱 I’m currently learning html, css, js, and ruby.
 - 💞️ I’m looking to collaborate on any web based projects, hmu!
 - 📫 How to reach me : bridgertower@gmail.com